Key Takeaways

 Most pool owners assume better heating means buying a bigger heat pump.
-But if your pool is uncovered, even the best pool heat pump is fighting a losing battle.
+But if your pool is uncovered, even the best pool heater is fighting a losing battle.

-Here’s why: evaporation is by far the biggest source of heat loss in a pool.
+Here’s why: evaporation is the single biggest source of heat loss in a pool.
 When warm water evaporates off the surface, it carries a massive amount of heat away with it.
-In fact, it only takes 1 BTU to warm a pound of water by 1°F — but one pound of water evaporating pulls about 1,048 BTU out of your pool.
-That’s why uncovered pools cool so fast, especially on windy, dry nights.
+In fact, it only takes 1 BTU to warm a pound of water by 1°F. But one pound of water evaporating pulls about 1,048 BTU out of your pool.
+That’s why uncovered pools cool so quickly, especially on windy, dry nights.

-A cover doesn’t just help just a little bit.
-Covering your pool when it’s not in use is the single most effective way to reduce heating costs and improve heater performance, with many energy-efficiency sources estimating 50–70% possible savings from consistent cover use.
+A cover doesn’t just help a little.
+Covering your pool when it’s not in use is the most effective way to improve heater performance and reduce heating costs, with many energy-efficiency sources estimating 50–70% possible savings from consistent cover use.

 Your Heater Isn’t the Bottleneck, Heat Loss Is